Ǐ̩̯͉̮̮̪̐ͪ͐̌n̒̃ͪ̔t̤̉͛ͦe̫͍ͯ̎̅rͪ͒n̝͖͇̦͎͔̔́̿ͤ͛͊e͎̮t͔̬ͪ̂̅̈́ ̤͔̬̟̤͕̣ͭ̐̊ͧ̆R̠̦͓̞̓́͌ͬͨē͖̹̯̼͇͙̖s̾ͫ̐̽͗i͙͕̣s̜͖͙̥̤̒͗t̳̠̥̺̞͓̔ͤͦ̈́a̼ͪͥn̠̝̍͗ͭͪͫc̄̇ͧ̈́̍́e̦̱͂̈ͩ͑ͮͭ

 Works: Internet Surfing Clubs, #readymade.

-Readings: Intro: The Dads of Tech by Astra Taylor, Joanne McNeil
+Intro: The Dads of Tech by Astra Taylor, Joanne McNeil

 Commodify your consumption (excerpt) by Curt Cloninger